gprochilo/stress_trial/README.md

 *_Note_: This directory is empty.
 Data are not publicly available on the advice of the Monash University Human Research Ethics Committee.

-## R Markdown report

-- [:earth_asia: Report](http://gprochilo.github.io/stress_trial): An R Markdown report that contains the results of all analyses performed in the manuscript.

-## Instructions for reproducing results
+## Instructions for independently reproducing results

 *_Note_: Independent reproduction of results requires the data files that are not publicly available on the advice of the Monash University Human Research Ethics Committee.
+These are available from the corresponding author upon a reasonable request.

 **1. Check software dependencies:**